lux-lez/georag/docs/Documentation.md

 Once you have entered it it will be stored under `.api_keys/mistralai.txt` so that you won't be asked again.

+Note that additionally to printing the answer on the screen the results of each pipeline step are including the whole context are written to `requests/query_XYZ.md` where XYZ is the timestamp when the pipeline finished.

 #### <a name="interactive"></a> Interactive Mode

 Interactive mode.
 Input parameters at runtime.